Capturing the Moment: Rapid Sketching Techniques with Tim Fisher

 Suitable for all abilities

-This workshop will start and end in the marquee on the village green but will sited in various locations (on the move) around the village during the day.
+This workshop will start and end at the Ticket Office next to the village green but will sited in various locations (on the move) around the village during the day.

 Limited to 12 participants